earthgecko/skyline/docs/tuning-tips.rst

 variations for each metric (sum, median, lower, upper, etc).
 These are largely identical, so it might be worth it to put them in `settings.SKIP_LIST`.

-7. Disable Oculus - if you set settings.OCULUS_HOST to '', Skyline will not
+7. Disable Oculus - if you set :mod:`settings.OCULUS_HOST` to '', Skyline will not
 write metrics into the `mini.` namespace - this should result in dramatic speed improvements.
 At Etsy, they had a flow of about 5k metrics coming in every second on average (with 250k distinct metrics).
 They used a 32 core Sandy Bridge